What’s your favorite color?

 Color is a critical influence on how we perceive the world.

-How you use it in your business can have a big effect on how effective you convert visitors into sales.
+How you use it in your business can significantly affect how effectively you convert visitors into sales.

 Let’s take a closer look.